wipup/ides/README.md

   Current known expired *certificates* are *gtecybertrustglobalca* and *equifaxsecureca*.

-### 4.3 Redirect from GlassFish's root context to application context
+### 4.3 Redirect from GlassFish's root context path to application context path

 Normally, all applications are deployed and accessible using its own context path, for example, IDES is deployed on path http://localhost:8080/ides